Lenape: Clans and kinship systems

 At the time of European settlement in North America, a Lenape would have identified primarily with their immediate family and clan, friends, and village unit and, after that, with surrounding and familiar village units followed by more distant neighbors who spoke the same dialect, and finally, with those in the surrounding area who spoke mutually comprehensible languages, including the Nanticoke people who lived to their south and west in present western Delaware and eastern Maryland.

 Among many Algonquian peoples along the East Coast, the Lenape were considered the grandfathers from whom other Algonquian-speaking peoples originated.

 The Lenape had three clans at the end of the 17th century, each of which historically had twelve sub-clans.
 The three primary Lenape clans are: Wolf (Tùkwsit), Turtle (Pùkuwànku), and Turkey (Pële).
 The Lenape clan system is matrilineal, and historically they were a matrilocal society, that is, husbands moved into their wife's homes.
 Children belong to their mother's clan, from which they gain social status and identity.
 Within a marriage itself, men and women had relatively separate and equal rights, each controlling their own property and debts, showing further signs of a woman's power in the hierarchical structure.

+Lenape villages were organized on a democratic and egalitarian basis.
+The local sachems held considerable authority but they had to follow their peoples’ expectations, and consulted with councils of elders.